What is the Data Protection Act 1998?

 When it comes to processing data, companies are now required to make efforts to be transparent, which was not necessarily required under the 1998 act.
 It's also far more difficult to collect data under the 2018 act, as it needs to have an explicit purpose.

 What specific data could be collected was also up for interpretation under the 1998 act, as organisations could use it provided it wasn't deemed "excessive" compared to its original purpose.
-Under the 2018 act, processing is limited to only that data considered relevant.
+Under the 2018 act, the processing is limited to only that data considered relevant.

 For more information on the new Data Protection Act 2018, and how it works alongside GDPR, head here.